-The variegated raven zz plant is a rare type of plant that turns darker as it ages.
+The variegated raven zz plant of the Araceae family is a rare type of plant that turns darker as it ages.
 The most attractive thing about this plant is how simple and easy it is to look after it.
-This is quite possibly the dream plant for all busy bees and couch potatoes out there.
+This is quite possibly the dream plant of the Zamioculcasfor genus all busy bees and couch potatoes out there.

 Go through our complete guide to learn what makes this plant so unique and special.